-A teenager who collapsed and died after taking MDMA has been named by police.
+Teenager who died after taking MDMA drug in Northallerton named by police

 Leah Heyes, 15, collapsed in a car park on Saturday May 11.